onap/vnfrqts-requirements/docs/Chapter8.rst

 ..
 [1]
-   The “name” field is a mandatory field in a valid Chef Node Object JSON dictionary.
+   The â€œnameâ€� field is a mandatory field in a valid Chef Node Object JSON dictionary.

 ..
 [2]